Benny Cristo

-Cristo's mother is Czech and his father, Bénis Cristóvão, is from Angola.
-He has three younger siblings from the same father but with different mothers.
-The girls' mother is Ana Bela Cristovão, who is now married to Bénis Cristóvão.

 Music career

 In 2009, Benny Cristo was one of the finalists on the talent show Česko Slovenská SuperStar.
 The experiences gained in this show motivated him to focus on his singing career.
 In 2010, he released his debut album, Definitely Different.
-A year later, in 2011, his second studio album, called Benny Cristo, came out.
-The album contains two collaborations with Monika Bagárová, another contestant from Česko Slovenská SuperStar.
-Cristo was also a supporting act for the American electro-pop group Far East Movement and the Cuban-American rapper Pitbull.
+A year later, his second studio album, called Benny Cristo, came out.
+It contains two collaborations with Monika Bagárová, another contestant from Česko Slovenská SuperStar.

-In 2013, Cristo was nominated for the Český slavík award in the category "Music Video of the Year" for the song "Bomby".
+In 2013, Cristo was nominated for the Český slavík award in the category Music Video of the Year, for the song "Bomby".
 The same year, he released his third studio album, Made in Czechoslovakia.

-Cristo, together with other musicians, including David Koller, Dan Bárta, Michael Kocáb, and Vojta Dyk, participated in the civic initiative "Nikagda nězabuděm" (Eng.: we will never forget), appealing to people's participation in the 2013 elections and warning of the return of communism and inclination towards Russia.